Fondation-Azarus/CustomDoors/README.md

 # CustomDoors
 More doors = More fun !
-Allows server owners to add custom doors.
+Allows server owners to add custom doors and items to the map.

 To get the relative position you can use the `Position` command.